jhvanderschee/hugobricks/content/docs/shortcodes/reviews.md

 ![Button](/uploads/shortcodes/reviews.png "Reviews")

 Self explanatory: provides a set of reviews - testimonials.
-Just style (if needed) it and place it at wish in you website, by means of the following
+Just style (if needed) it and place it at wish in your website, by means of the following

 ```